-On site recruiting throughout the year, provide graduates with the opportunity to interview on campus with recruiters from major Pittsburgh companies.
+Periodic on-site recruiting, provide graduates with the opportunity to interview on campus with recruiters from major Pittsburgh companies.

 Duff's Business Institute prepares graduates for employment and assists in their job search.
 The Institute does not guarantee employment; however, graduates can contact the Career Services Department and have placement assistance throughout their careers.